-There are two types of full documentation refinancing that HSBC offers: Rate/Term Refinance and Cash Out Refinance.
+HSBC offers two types of full documentation refinancing: Rate/Term Refinance and Cash Out Refinance.

 A Rate/Term Refinance allows you to pay off your existing mortgage and include the new closing costs in the new mortgage amount.
-This type of refinance program can be used to reduce your interest rate, loan term or both.
+You may use this type of refinance program to reduce your interest rate, loan term or both.

-If your existing loan has a higher than market interest rate, you may be eligible for a "streamline" refinance program at HSBC.
-Streamline Refinancing allows you to lower your interest rate and monthly payment while providing a minimal amount of documentation.
+If your existing loan has a higher than market interest rate, you may be eligible for a streamline refinance program at HSBC.
+With streamline refinancing, you may lower your interest rate and monthly payment while providing a minimal amount of documentation.
 (Cash out at closing is not allowed for any of these programs.)

 Fixed-rate mortgages offer the stability of regular monthly payments over a given length of time, or term.
 Many people feel these are ideal because they make it easy to budget family finances and there is no rate risk.

 The Veteran's Administration (VA) loan program is sponsored by the U.S. Government's Department of Veteran's Affairs.
-These loans are provided to credit-worthy individuals who have given military service to the United States and have been honorably discharged, or to those who currently serve in one of the branches of the military.
+VA loans are available to credit-worthy individuals who are or were:

 - an honorably discharged veteran